andrelmbackman/andrelmbackman/README.md

-7### Hi there 👋
+### Hi there, I am André 👋

-#### 🎸 Software developer, problem-solver with a varied skill set.
+#### 🎸 Software developer, driven and detail-oriented problem-solver who likes teamwork

-#### 💻 Interested in algorithms, ML, AI, cybersecurity, and digital signal processing, to mention a few.
+#### 💻 Broad interests including cybersecurity, algorithms, sustainability, games, and IT in general

 #### 🔭 As a student at Hive Helsinki, where my area of focus was algorithms, I worked on:
 - Corewar, a group project from the algorithm branch of the 42 curriculum.
-The task is to implement the programming game Core War from 1984 and to program an assembler that turns assembly code into bytecode.
+The task is to implement the programming game Core War from 1984 and to build an assembler that turns assembly code into bytecode.
 - Lem-in, a pair project.
 A graph-traversal algorithm based on the Edmonds-Karp algorithm.

-In my spare time, I like to explore and learn new technologies, lately it has been Cisco's Networking Academy.
-I am also freelancing as a musician.
+In my spare time, I like to explore and learn new technologies.
+Lately, I've been expanding my skills in networking and cybersecurity through Cisco's Networking Academy, as well as CTF competitions.

 ### Technologies